Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an extraordinary life.

 “Willpower by itself is not enough.
 If we want to achieve lasting change, we must have an effective strategy.” -Tony Robbins

-Wanting your goals to happen is important, but ultimately you must want to achieve those goals enough to create and implement effective business strategies.
-The harmonious blending of ambition with a sound business plan is what sets the most successful companies ahead of others.
+The blending of ambition with a sound business plan is what sets the most successful companies ahead of others.
 This is what sets apart businesses that succeed from those that fail.

 “Any time you have difficulty making an important decision, you can be sure that it’s the result of being unclear about your values.” – Tony Robbins

 Each time you experience a decision-making crisis, stop to ensure that your goals and the decision itself are in line with your core values.
 Core values should inform each step of your business plan and every strategy you implement.
-Be clear on your company’s mission.
 Why do you do what you do?
 Who are you serving?
 Draft a business map that incorporates these values and refer to this document whenever you feel you’re veering off course.

 Your true purpose should be at the center for every business decision you make.
 Why are you working so hard?
 Do you want to provide for your family, give back to your community, find a way to better the world for future generations?
 Whatever your reason for pursuing success, keep this core value at the center of all that you do.
 That way, no matter what successes or failures come your way, you’ll know that you did everything you did for the right reasons.

-Looking for more inspiration?
+Looking for more inspirational business quotes?
 Find more Tony Robbins wisdom in The Screening Room.